jameslnewell/redux-formo/README.md

 ## THANKS

-Much of this package is inspired by `redux-form` by `erikras`.
+Much of this package is inspired by the work of `@erikras` on `redux-form`.
 Much thanks!